Day Trip to Hallstatt from Vienna: Everything you Need to Know!

 You can get to Hallstatt from Vienna with one train change, which is nice.
 There are various trains that go between Vienna and Hallstatt, so the train number will change depending on the time you choose.

 Intercity Train Tickets (as well as metro tickets!)
-Can be Purchased Through รBB!
+Can be Purchased Through ÖBB!
 (Recommend getting the app)

 Ferry to Hallstatt

-- The ferry is only about 10-15 minutes and runs every 30 minutes to an hour
+The ferry is only about 10-15 minutes and runs every 30 minutes to an hour.
+Tickets will be purchased on the ferry upon arrive (no prebooking) and is CASH ONLY.

 I did extensive research on how we wanted to make a day trip of going to Hallstatt.